yianchu/yianchu_final_project/README.md

 3. Get the data about the race amount in all state today.
 (https://worldpopulationreview.com/states/states-by-race)

+###Data Structure
+1. Map and Rank: use dataframe to sort the data and get the information.
+2. Percent: use Binary Search to find the information.

 ### Interaction / Presentation
 - Built the home page.